 Per the Leavell College Catalog, school policies regarding absences and tardies will be strictly enforced.
-Any student missing a 4x hybrid class will automatically receive a grade of "F" for the course.
+Any student missing more than 2 hybrid classes will automatically receive a grade of "F" for the course.
 Every three occasions of arriving late for class or leaving early from class will be counted as one hour of absence.
 Roll will be taken at the beginning of each class period.
 The student is responsible for contacting the professor if he or she is tardy and the roll has already been taken.
+The student is also responsible for all material, including that which was covered, during an absence.